 The Crusades have a special place in history, so far as I can tell, because they involve Christianity.

 The crusades are treated with particular contempt because of their shocking contrast to a meek and loving Jesus Christ.
 Jesus who was all about love, who wouldn’t hurt a fly.

 Not only that but the crusades were directed towards the tolerant, enlightened Islamic community that was so rich with innovation at the time makes it all the more unacceptable and basically unchristian.

 The Crusades were a bloody, red-stained chapter of human history.
 There’s no denying it.
 For better or worse, In the name of Jesus Christ, the Christian crusaders took lives.

 A world with (essentially) no fire arms, comprising primarily hand-to-hand combatants, archers and siege weapons.

-A world where a soldier knew the face of every life he took, the final blood-stained expression of every defeated enemy he ran through was burned into his conscience.
+A world where a soldier knew the face of every life he took, the final mangled expression of every defeated enemy he ran through was burned into his conscience.

 Battlegrounds were littered with the slain.